ZillionTrout/RINDER-Backend/README.md

-# Project's name REST API
+# RINDER REST API

 ## Description

-This is a the backend repository for the React application `app's name`.
+This is a the backend repository for the React application `RINDER`.

 ---